LukaszObara/LSTM/README.md

 # LSTM
-A simple LSTM with one hidden state, based off the work that was done for RNN.py and works in a similar fashion.
+A simple LSTM with one hidden state, based off the work that was done for <a href="https://github.com/LukaszObara/RNN">RNN.py</a>RNN.py and works in a similar fashion.

 ## How It Works
 The network works in two steps.
 The first step involves initializing the network and the second step involves training the network.